-THE FAITH OF GOD'S ELECT: AND A WORD UPON DUTY-FAITH
+THE FAITH OF GOD'S ELECT; AND A WORD UPON DUTY-FAITH.

-A SERMON

-Preached on Sunday Morning, August 30th, 1868

-By Mister JAMES WELLS

-AT THE NEW SURREY TABERNACLE, WANSEY STREET

-Volume 11 Number 512
+A SERMON PREACHED ON SUNDAY MORNING, 30TH AUGUST, 1868, By MR. JAMES WELLS, AT THE NEW SURBEY TABBERNACLE, WANSEY STREET.

-"For God has concluded them all in unbelief, that he might have mercy upon all."
-Romans 11:32
+For God hath concluded them all in unbelief, that he might have mercy upon all."- ROMANS xi.
+32.

-ONE of the things which the Lord himself has undertaken to make known to sinners, is what sin is in his sight, what they are by sin; for however far natural conscience may go under the influence of the letter of the word, it never did yet, and it never will, go far enough to make a man feel his need of that provision which the Lord has made for the eternal salvation of the soul.
-Hence it is the work, as we read, of the almighty Spirit of God so to convince of sin as to make way for the coming in of the Savior in the entirety of his achievement, for the coming in of the Lord in the order of that mercy which is from everlasting to everlasting.
-Our text gives a twofold representation of the people, and both are complete: "God has concluded them all in unbelief" that is all they are as sinners; and then the purpose, "that he might have mercy upon all."
-So here is nothing but sin on the one hand, nothing but mercy on the other hand; just as the apostle sets forth in the 5th chapter of this same epistle, showing what we are by the fall of Adam, and then showing in opposition to that what the people of God are by the work of the Lord Jesus Christ.
-And the same thing in substance is shown up in the resurrection of the body; on the one hand the apostle there shows what we are mortal, corruptible; and on the other hand, what we are to be in the resurrection.
-Our text then, this morning brings before us two things; first, God's account of us, "God has concluded them all under unbelief;" secondly, the purpose of this, "that he might have mercy upon all."
+ONE of the things which the Lord himself has undertaken to make known to sinners, is what sin is in his sight, what they are by sin; for however far natural conscience may go under the influence of the letter of the word, it never did yet, and it never will, go far enough to make a man feel his need of that provision which the Lord hath made for the eternal salvation of the soul.
+Hence it is the work, as we read, of the almighty Spirit of God so to convince of sin as to make way for the coming in of the Saviour in the entirety of his achievement, for the coming in of the Lord in the order of that mercy which is from everlasting to everlasting.
+Our text gives a twofold representation of the people, and both are complete: "God hath concluded them all in unbelief;" that is, all they are as sinners; and then the purpose-"that he might have mercy upon all."
+So here is nothing but sin on the one hand, nothing but mercy on the other hand; just as the apostle sets it forth in the 5th chapter of this same epistle, showing what we are by the fall of Adam, and then showing in opposition to that what the people of God are by the work of the Lord Jesus Christ.
+And the same thing in substance is shown up in the resurrection of the body; on the one hand the apostle there shows what we are-mortal, corruptible; and on the other hand what we are to be in the resurrection.
+Our text, then, this morning brings before us two things; first, God's account of us,-"God hath concluded them all in unbelief;" secondly, the purpose of this,-"that he might have mercy upon all."
+First, God's account of us,-"God hath concluded them all in unbelief."
+Now unbelief here means, in the first place, blindness; for if a man be convinced of a truth, and sees it, he must then of necessity believe it; but if he is not convinced of a truth, then he does not believe it.
+Unbelief, then, means blindness,-blindness to what we are as sinners in the sight of God, and blindness as to what the fiery law of God is, and blind- Vol. XI.-No. 512.